robstave/angular2-training/session-one/page3.md

 Once you save...check out the shell.
 Its compiling on the fly.

 The templateUrl points to the html template that belongs to this component.
-It can be written inline or in a different file.
+It can be written inline or reference another file.

+The styleUrls are a list of css files.
+It can also be be just _styles_ and be a list of css strings.
+Or you can have both  :)

 ```html
 <h1>